 Buy and Sell

 Do trains come into your house and never leave?
-As your interests change, skills improve or simply when you're just ready for something new, there is nothing wrong with financing part or all of your next purchase by selling off some of the old.
+As your interests change or skills improve, there is nothing wrong with financing part or all of your next purchase by selling off some of the old.

-Model trains are a poor investment if you're looking to make money.
-Don't expect to get back what you paid for a model - even if it has been little used or is still "new in the box."
-But the monetary depreciation should be more than offset by the enjoyment you've had with them.
-That being said, there are some tips you can follow to get the best price when selling model trains.
+Be aware, though, that model trains are a poor investment if you're looking to make money.
+Don't expect to get back what you paid for a model—even if it has been lightly used or is still almost "new in the box."
+In most cases, though, the monetary depreciation should be more than offset by the enjoyment you've had.
+And the money you make can be put toward new pieces that reflect your current interests.

 07 of 09

-All those models others are selling have to go somewhere!
-Just like buying a used car, used model trains can save you a lot of money.
-Also like buying a car, you have to do your homework, inspect carefully and be willing to accept that your train may need a little work.
+All those models that others are selling have to go somewhere.
+Just like buying a used car, buying used model trains can save you a lot of money.
+And just buying a car, you have to do your homework, inspect carefully and be willing to accept that your train may need a little work.

-When buying used, especially powered locomotives, transformers and the like, it is best to buy in a place where you can test the model before taking it home.
-If buying online, use sites that offer a clear return or buyer protection policy.
+When buying used—especially powered locomotives, transformers and the like—it is best to either buy from a store that has a place you can test the model, or that has an iron-clad return policy.
+A good return policy is especially important with online retailers.
 Most sellers are honest, but a thumbnail picture can hide a lot of flaws!

 08 of 09

-When building a layout, there are lots of opportunities to think outside the hobby shop and repurpose older materials.
-Whether it is old lumber for your benchwork, repurposed foam for scenery, or just sawdust shavings off the shop floor for a woodchip load in a hopper, opportunities for savings and good models are all around if you know where to look!Continue to 9 of 9 below.
+When building a model train layout, there are lots of opportunities to repurpose older materials rather than buying new.
+Whether it is old fencing lumber used to build a benchwork, repurposed seat-cushion foam used in scenery, or just sawdust shavings off the shop floor serving as the woodchip load in a hopper car, opportunities for savings are all around if you get creative and keep your eyes open.Continue to 9 of 9 below.

 09 of 09

 Rome wasn't built in a day.
-Your empire won't be either.
+Your railroad empire won't be, either.

 The total cost of your dream layout may be out of reach right now, but start where you can and grow as you can afford it.
 You'll get there eventually, and you'll enjoy every step of the way.